 Furthermore, the landing craft’s ability to launch and retrieve an unmanned aerial vehicle (UAV) was demonstrated during the International Maritime Defence Show (IMDS 2015) held in St Petersburg, Russia, in July 2015.

 BK-16 multi-purpose landing craft design and features

 The hull and superstructures of the landing craft are made from AMg alloys.
-The vessel has a length of 16.45m, width of 4m, a draft of 0.87m, and a height 4.33m from the waterline.
+The vessel has a length of 16.45m, width of 4m, draft of 0.87m and height of 4.33m from the waterline.
 It has a crew of two members and can accommodate up to 19 personnel.

 The vessel is operated and controlled from a bridge located on the upper deck.
-The bridge features large windows with wipers to provide operators with 360° view.
-The crew enter / exit the bridge through the rear door, while two hatches are provided for emergency exit.
+The bridge features large windows with wipers to provide operators with 360° views.
+The crew enter/exit the bridge through the rear door while two hatches are provided for emergency exit.

-The front section of the upper deck facilitates launch and recovery of light reconnaissance UAVs such as ZALA 421-16EM developed by Kalashnikov Concern's subsidiary ZALA Aero Group.
+The front section of the upper deck facilitates launch and recovery of light reconnaissance UAVs, such as the ZALA 421-16EM developed by Kalashnikov Concern’s subsidiary ZALA Aero Group.
 The UAV provides increased situational awareness and the ability to engage targets effectively over land and sea.